-3 Legal Framework and Context
+3 Regulatory Framework and Context

-- 3.1 Under the Transparency, Influence and Accountability Standard, the Regulator of Social Housing (RSH) requires all registered providers to provide tenants with information about landlord services which includes rents and service charges payable by tenants. - 3.2 The Regulator of Social Housing (RSH) regard councillors as responsible for ensuring that providers' businesses are managed effectively and that providers comply with all regulatory requirements. - 3.3 Social Housing (Regulation) Act has impacted the regulatory framework for social housing and introduced a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
-One aim of the legislation and regime was to ensure that providers of social housing, such as the Council treats is tenants with respect. - 3.4 These new standards are there to ensure people feel safe and secure in their homes, can get problems fixed before they spiral out of control, and see exactly how well their landlord is performing giving tenants a stronger voice.
-The Regulations take account of the aims and ambitions of the Act and one is particularly relevant to the aims of this policy: - To be treated with respect backed by a strong consumer regulator and improved consumer standards for tenants (Chapter 4). - 3.5 As part of the new consumer regulation regime the RSH introduced a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
+- 3.1 Under the Transparency, Influence and Accountability Standard, the Regulator of Social Housing (RSH) requires all registered providers to provide tenants with information about landlord services which includes rents and service charges payable by tenants. - 3.2 The Regulator of Social Housing (RSH) regard councillors as responsible for ensuring that providers' businesses are managed effectively and that providers comply with all regulatory requirements. - 3.3 Social Housing (Regulation) Act 2023 has impacted the regulatory framework for social housing and introduced a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
+One aim of the legislation and regime was to ensure that providers of social housing, such as the Council treats is tenants with respect. - 3.4 These new standards are there to ensure people feel safe and secure in their homes, can get problems fixed before they spiral out of control, and see exactly how well their landlord is performing giving tenants a stronger voice. - 3.5 As part of the new consumer regulation regime the RSH introduced a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
 These measure include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance. - 3.6 The TSM's associated with this Policy are: - TP01 Overall Satisfaction - TP08 Agreement that the landlord treats tenants fairly and with respect - TP09 Satisfaction with the landlord's approach to handling of complaints